davatorium/rofi/README.md

 It main features are:

-* Full (configurable) keyboard navigation.
+* Fully configurable keyboard navigation.
 * Type to filter
     - Tokenized: Type any word in any order to filter.
     - (toggable) Case insensitive.
-    - Supports regex and glob matching.
+    - Supports fuzzy, regex and glob matching.
 * UTF-8 enabled.
     - UTF-8 aware string collating.
     - intl. keyboard support (`e -> è)